Sons of Norway: Statistics

 In 2013, Sons of Norway lodges and members gave more than 500,000 hours of volunteerism and $1 million to their communities.
-The Sons of Norway also maintains a large library of Nordic works and retirement home called Norse Home located in Seattle.
+The Sons of Norway also maintains a large library of Nordic works.
+It operates a retirement home called Norse Home, located in Seattle.

 International conventions

 The International Lodge Convention is held every two years, usually in August.
 Each District holds a convention every two years as well.

 Here are the locations of recent international conventions: